 Back at the bar, Denise questions April’s sexuality, asking her if she’s gay and just in denial.
 April explains that she wants a relationship with a man who likes women, but Denise explains to her that men only want one thing, S.E.X. (“All Men Want is Sex”).
 April becomes intrigued and asks to know more about having sex with men.
 Denise tells her that she should grow up, be a woman and get “laid”.

-Then we see, April, Denise and Carl, all on their electronic devices as their alter egos, living out their deepest desires (“World Wide Web”).
+Opening the 2nd Act, we see, April, Denise and Carl, all on their electronic devices as their alter egos, living out their deepest desires (“World Wide Web”).
 Denise, under the screen name Whitney, relentlessly engages in sexual encounters with Carl, who on the other side is emotionally engaging with April.

 After chatting all night long, April as Mary, and Carl as Chuck, continue their conversation.
 April explains to Carl that she plays the piano and he asks for a photo of her playing, but April tells Carl that she isn’t good at photos and she shares a MP3 of a song she wrote for him that morning instead (“It’s a Feeling”).
 He loves the song and tells April he wants to hold her in his arms.